cyrus-and/chrome-remote-interface/README.md

 - `host`: [Remote Debugging Protocol][rdb] host.
 Defaults to `localhost`;
 - `port`: [Remote Debugging Protocol][rdb] port.
 Defaults to `9222`;
-- `chooseTab`: callback used to determine which remote tab attach to.
-Takes the array returned by `http://host:port/json` containing the tab list and must return the numeric index of a tab.
+- `chooseTab`: Either a callback or a tab object (i.e. those returned by `New` and `List` methods).
+The callback is used to determine which remote tab attach to, it  takes the array returned by the `List` method and must return the numeric index of a tab.
 Defaults to a function which returns the currently active tab (`function (tabs) { return 0; }`).
 - `protocol`: [Remote Debugging Protocol][rdb] descriptor object.
 Passing `null` causes the proper protocol descriptor to be fetched from the remote Chrome repository according to the version exposed by the instrumented Chrome